-During 2011, Executive Management paid particular attention to the following points:
+During 2012, Executive Management paid particular attention to the following points:

-- result monitoring in comparison with the business plan; - drafting and publishing of interim management statements in relation with the financial situation of the Foyer Group and important events and transactions having an incidence on the financial situation of the Group; - drawing up of the Business Plan 2012 -2014; - study and execution of projects concerning the development of the Group, such as the integration of the CapitalatWork Group; - analysis of the competitive environment; - study and follow-up on initiatives on the improvement of profitability, the potential overhead compression and operational excellence; - implementation of an action plan to improve customer focus, based on the implementation of various management tools and a new sales approach; - IT management projects; - operational and organisational follow-up of Group companies; - follow-up of the elaboration process of a project for an EU directive in matters of solvency margins of insurance companies, called "Solvency II".
+- result monitoring in comparison with the business plan; - drafting and publishing of interim management statements in relation with the financial situation of the FOYER S.A.
+Group and important events and transactions having an incidence on the financial situation of the Group; - drawing up of the Business Plan 2013 -2015; - study and follow-up on initiatives on the improvement of profitability, the potential overhead compression and operational excellence; - implementation of an action plan to improve customer focus, based on the implementation of various management tools and a new sales approach; - IT management projects; - operational and organisational follow-up of Group companies; - follow-up of the implementation of the provisions of Solvency II, in matters of solvency margins of insurance companies.